mstksg/inCode/copy/entries/io-monad-harmful.md

 The answer is: **Definitely not with the IO monad.**

-This is literally one of the simplest question a new person to Haskell could possibly ask.
+This is literally one of the simplest questions a new person to Haskell could possibly ask.
 There are many incorrect answers you could give, but "the IO Monad" is one of the most incorrect answers possible.